-This article was produced and published by Vinnie Chua from Global Initiatives.
-Lead Editor: Racia Yoong.
+This is an original article by Vinnie Chua and Racia Yoong from Global Initiatives.

 What started out as an epidemic mainly has now become a global pandemic, announced by the World Health Organisation (WHO) on March 11th, 2020.

 It appears, as many health experts would agree, that this disease originated from a seafood market selling wild animals, such as bats, rabbits, and snakes.

 While the hunt for a way to prevent future outbreaks remains unknown, there have been strong contenders including a total ban on wet markets around the world as called upon by wildlife activists and medical professionals.

 Wet markets are believed to be epicenters for disease outbreak, increasing the occurrence of infectious diseases between animals and humans, also known as zoonotic diseases.

 Public health experts say that the decision to ban wet markets and their fight to contain wildlife trade are the first important steps to slow down the coronavirus spread.

 Conservationists and animal rights activists are joining in as well, campaigning for more stringent regulations surrounding the captive breeding and slaughtering of wildlife, urging the public to recognise that these wet markets are perpetrators of animal cruelty and that we should not remove these animals from their natural habitats.